derek-knox/Coding-For-Designers/Coding and Concept/Sync and Async.md

   document.body.style.backgroundColor = '#000000';
 }

 // 1.
-We tell the engine to do work using the code sequence `(makeBackgroundBlack, 1000);`
+We tell the engine to do work, the code sequence `(makeBackgroundBlack, 1000);` is the trigger
 // 2. 'setTimeout' is a named built-in function that the 'runtime APIs' provide, thank you runtime
 // 3.
 The 'setTimeout' function expects two argument values setTimeout(makeBackgroundBlack, 1000);